Probing the structure of the $B$ meson with $B\to\ell\ell\ell'\nu$: Conclusions

 \section{Conclusions}

-In this paper we have studied the purely leptonic decay modes $B\to \ell\ell\ell'\nu$ for $\ell,\ell'=e,\mu$ in the low $q^2$ region at NLL, including the leading $1/m_b$ and $q^2$ corrections, as well as the soft corrections at NLL.
-This work is motivated by the possibility to measure $\lambda_B$ at LHCb, since a systematic theoretical study with uncertainties for these four-lepton modes was lacking, and in light of the recent results from LHCb~\cite{Aaij:2018pka}, here we have taken a first step towards achieving this goal.
-We stress that our result agree with those of Ref.~\cite{Beneke:2018wjp} in the $q^2=0$ limit.
-We have provided a numerical comparison of the various contributions to the form factors $F_V$ and $F_A$ in Fig.~\ref{fig:formfactors}, where we see the importance of calculating to NLL.
+In this paper we have studied the purely leptonic decay modes $B\to \ell\ell\ell'\nu$ for $\ell,\ell'=e,\mu$ in the low $q^2$ region at NLL, including the leading $1/m_b$ and $1/q^2$ corrections, as well as the soft corrections at NLL in LCSR.
+This work is motivated by the possibility to measure $\lambda_B$ at LHCb, since a systematic theoretical study with uncertainties for these four-lepton modes was lacking, and in light of the recent results from LHCb~\cite{Aaij:2018pka}.
+The present analysis provides an updated phenomenological study within the current state-of-the-art theoretical framework.
+We have provided a numerical comparison of the various contributions to the form factors $F_V$, $F_A$ and $F_\parallel$ in Fig.~\ref{fig:formfacbifur}, where we see the impact of the resonances on the form factors at $q^2\sim$0.6 GeV$^2$.
 Note that certain higher twist contributions which were calculated in the state-of-the-art $B\to\gamma\ell\nu$ analysis have been neglected here, i.e.~the $1/m_b$ and $1/E_\gamma$ higher twist corrections and the twist 3 to 6 contributions to the soft correction.
-The effect of these missing pieces is conservatively estimated to add $\lesssim 5\%$ to the uncertainty, negligible compared to the uncertainty coming from $|V_{ub}|$.
-However this is only suggestive at this stage and a proper evaluation of these corrections is called for.
-Further, the calculation of the additional form factors which may be needed in order to account for massive leptons would be desirable.
+These were calculated in Refs.~\cite{Beneke:2021rjf,Wang:2021yrr,Bharucha:2026bwx}, and their effect is of the order $\lesssim 5\%$, negligible compared to the uncertainty coming from $|V_{ub}|$.

+Relative to the original version of this work, the theoretical framework has been substantially updated to incorporate developments in the literature.
+In particular, we now determine the soft contributions using once-subtracted dispersion relations where the subtraction point in the Euclidean corresponds to the LCSR results~\cite{Braun:2012kp}.
+These improvements place the calculation on the same theoretical footing as the current state-of-the-art treatment of $B\to\gamma^*$ form factors while preserving the main phenomenological conclusions regarding the sensitivity of $B\to\ell\ell\ell'\nu$ to $\lambda_B$.
+As in Refs.~\cite{Beneke:2021rjf} and \cite{Wang:2021yrr}, our form factors are not expressed in the basis proposed in Refs.~\cite{Kurten:2022zuy,Bharucha:2026bwx}, this is worthwhile pursuing in the future.